AdobeDocs/commerce-cloud-service.en/help/_includes/templated/cloud-cli-ref.md

 ### `--merged`

 Delete all merged environments (adding to any others selected)

 -  Default: `false`
 -  Does not accept a value

+### `--allow-delete-parent`

+Allow environments that have children to be deleted

+-  Default: `false`
+-  Does not accept a value